Vinai/compressed-magento-sample-data/README.md

 # Compressed Magento 1.9.0.0 Sample Data

-Its kind of ridiculous having a sample data package that is 317MB in size, and since I couldn't find a good alternative source, so I decided to hack together a little script to compress the hell out of the images and the MP3 files in the sample data archive, so it can be downloaded and used more easily.
+Its kind of ridiculous having a sample data package that is 317MB in size, and since I couldn't find a good alternative source, I decided to hack together a little script to compress the hell out of the images and the MP3 files in the sample data archive.
+My intention is that it can be downloaded faster and used more easily.

 With a image quality setting of 50% and resampling all mp3 files with a bitrate of 48, the size of the sample data is down to 66M.